 Student Congress sponsors an annual Night Walk where students come together to walk the campus at night to identify nighttime safety related issues, for example insufficient lighting.
-A list of issues and recommendations is compiled during the event, which is provided to the UTAPD, EH&S, and the Office of Facilities Management for consideration and appropriate action.
+A list of issues and recommendations is compiled during the event, which is provided to the UTAPD, EH&S, and OFM for consideration and appropriate action.